hyunjimoon/tolzul/Front/On/strategic ambiguity/empirics/Context.md

 **From transcript:**

-> "I would find a setting... could be a domain... you know enough about enough... there have been a few booms of things.
-It could be the clean energy boom of your mid, 2000s you know, when you know close, you know saying people were talking about windmills and things like that.
+> "I would find a setting... could be a domain... there have been a few booms of things.
+It could be the clean energy boom of your mid, 2000s you know, when you know clean energy talking about windmills.
 It could be AI drug discovery.
-It could be whatever you want to be...
-I would have it in a domain where there's a cluster of companies, all of whom are competing... you have 20 or 30 companies, and they're all have available pitch decks from around the time of founding."
+It could be where there's a cluster of 20~30 competing companies and they're all have available pitch decks from around the time of founding."

 **Core Logic:**